| |

 Sec.
 4-204.

-of State that any domestic or foreign corporation regulated under this Act
+of State has dissolved or revoked the authority of any domestic or foreign company regulated under this Act to do business in Illinois because that company

-has not paid a franchise tax, license fee or penalty required under The
+has not paid a franchise tax, license fee, filing fee, or penalty required under the

 |